OpenLKA: An Open Dataset of Lane Keeping Assist from Recent Car Models under Real-world Driving Conditions: Experiments, Data Collection and Processing

-These estimations serve as effective proxies for ground truth in our dataset.
-While not perfectly precise, they offer a practical and scalable alternative to traditional methods such as LiDAR-based lane detection or manual road geometry surveys, which are significantly more costly and labor-intensive.
-Openpilot thus enables efficient collection of supervisory signals across large-scale, real-world driving data.
+Although not perfectly exact, these estimates provide a quite accurate, practical, scalable proxy for ground truth, avoiding the cost and labor of LiDAR‑based mapping or manual road‑geometry surveys.
+OP thus enables efficient collection of supervisory signals across large‑scale, real‑world driving data.
+Figure~\ref{fig:OPverification} plots the OP‑estimated distances to the left and right lane lines; their sum approximates the roadway width, which remains stable throughout the drive.
+Thanks to OP’s end‑to‑end architecture, its lane‑detection confidence is consistently higher than that of the stock system, as shown in Fig.~\ref{fig:examples}.

-By running Openpilot in a passive, observational mode, we preserve the native behavior of the stock LKA system while simultaneously generating consistent, model-based perception outputs.
-This dual-view setup enables side-by-side comparisons between proprietary systems and a common reference model, supporting fine-grained analysis of lane centering and lateral control performance.
-An example is shown in Fig.~\ref{fig:openpilot_example}, where the vehicle’s lateral deviation from the lane center is estimated and plotted.
-Manual inspection confirms that the temporal gradient of this deviation closely matches the vehicle’s measured lateral velocity, suggesting strong internal consistency and high precision in Openpilot’s perception outputs.
-This empirical alignment supports the use of Openpilot as a practical proxy for ground-truth lane position in large-scale observational studies.
+Running OP in a passive, observational mode preserves the native behavior of the production LKA while simultaneously generating a consistent, model‑based perception stream.
+This dual‑view setup enables side‑by‑side comparisons between proprietary controllers and a common reference model, supporting fine‑grained analyses of lane centering and lateral control.
+The middle panels of Fig.~\ref{fig:examples} illustrate an example: OP directly yields the lateral distances from the vehicle center to the left and right lane boundaries (positive to the right), from which we compute the lane‑center deviation.
+Manual inspection confirms that the temporal derivative of this deviation closely matches the measured lateral velocity, indicating strong internal consistency and high precision in OP’s perception outputs.
+This empirical agreement justifies using OP estimates as a practical surrogate for ground‑truth lane position in large‑scale observational studies.